 The prior approval of the airport operator (acting as the statutory aerodrome safeguarding authority) must be obtained by the undertaker for the installation of any solar photovoltaic panels or apparatus within the authorised development, such approval not to be unreasonably withheld or delayed.
 Any request for such approval must be accompanied by a full solar glare assessment and detailed risk assessment.

 Any difference or dispute arising between the undertaker and the airport operator under this Schedule must, unless otherwise agreed between the undertaker and the airport operator, be determined by arbitration in accordance with article 41 (arbitration).

+PART 2